University of Illinois at Urbana-Champaign USA

-Synthesis of Graphene refers to any process for fabricating Graphene.
-Mechanical exfoliation is probably the technique to attain single and few layered Graphene produces from natural graphite by repeated peeling/exfoliation.
+Synthesis of Graphene refers to any process involving fabrication of Graphene.
+Mechanical exfoliation is probably the technique to attain single and few layered Graphene products from natural graphite by repeated peeling/exfoliation.
 Chemical vapour deposition has techniques for making thin continuous films with thickness control in micro-electronics.
-Plasma enhanced chemical vapour deposition synthesizing large area Graphene on copper foils using spin coated PMMA films.
-Graphene heterostructures are synthesized on cobalt substrates by using the molecular beam epitaxial growth.
+Plasma enhanced chemical vapour deposition, synthesizing large area Graphene on copper foils using spin coated PMMA films.
+Graphene hetero-structures are synthesized on cobalt substrates by using the molecular beam epitaxial growth.

 Related Conferences:4th International Conference and Expo on Ceramics & Composite Materials May 14-15, 2018 Rome, Italy, 15th Annual Congress on Materials Research and Technology, February 19-20, 2018, 19th World Congress on Materials Science and Engineering June 11-13, 2018 Barcelona, Spain, International Conference on Material Research April 2-6, 2018 Phoenix, Arizona, International Conference on Silicon Carbide and Related Materials, November 26 - 27, 2018 Dubai, UAE, American physical Society , Nanotechnology Association (NIA)

-Epitaxial growth of Graphene obtained on a 6H oriented SiC by vacuum heating at and limited the size of Sic substrates.
-Micro chemical exfoliation of highly oriented pyrolytic graphite which cannot be scaled to wafer-size dimensions.
-X-ray diffraction of high temperature annealed Ni film.
+Epitaxial growth of Graphene is obtained on a 6H oriented SiC by vacuum heating and limiting the size of Sic substrates.
+Micro-chemical exfoliation of highly oriented pyrolytic graphite, that cannot be scaled to wafer-size dimensions.
+X-ray diffraction of high temperature annealed Ni films.
 Diffraction spectra were collected on the annealed Ni substrates over which Graphene films are typically synthesized.
 Graphene that is simply composed of the dissolution of glucose and in water, vaporization of water and calcination.

-Related Conferences:3rd Annual Conference and Expo on Biomaterials, March 05-06, 2018 Berlin, Germany , 2nd International Conference on Diamond and Carbon Materials May 23-24, 2018 New York , USA,19th World Congress on Materials Science and Engineering June 11-13, 2018 Barcelona, Spain, International Symposium on Power Semiconductor Devices May 13-17, 2018 Chicago, USA, International Conference on Silicon Carbide and Related Materials, November 26 - 27, 2018 Dubai, UAE, American physical Society , Nanotechnology Association (NIA)
+Related Conferences:3rd Annual Conference and Expo on Biomaterials, March 05-06, 2018 Berlin, Germany , 2nd International Conference and Expo on Graphene and Semiconductors April 16-17, 2018 Las Vegas, USA,19th World Congress on Materials Science and Engineering June 11-13, 2018 Barcelona, Spain, International Symposium on Power Semiconductor Devices May 13-17, 2018 Chicago, USA, International Conference on Silicon Carbide and Related Materials, November 26 - 27, 2018 Dubai, UAE, American physical Society , Nanotechnology Association (NIA)

 Track 5: Carbon nanotubes and Graphene

-Graphenated Carbon Nanotubes are new hybrid that combines graphitic foliates grown with sidewalls of bamboo style CNTs.
-It has high surface are with 3D framework of CNTs coupled with high edge density of Graphene.
-Chemical modification of carbon nanotubes are covalent and non-covalent modifications due to their hydrophobic nature and improve adhesion to a bulk polymer through chemical attachment.
-Applications of the carbon nanotubes are composite fibre, cranks, baseball bats, Microscope probes, tissue engineering, energy storage, super capacitor etc. Nanotubes are categorized as single-walled and multi-walled nanotubes with related structures.
+Graphenated Carbon Nanotubes are new hybrids that combine graphitic foliates grown with sidewalls of bamboo style CNTs.
+It has higher surface area with 3D framework of CNTs coupled with high edge density of Graphene.
+Chemical modification of carbon nanotubes are covalent and non-covalent modifications due to their hydrophobic nature and improved adhesion to a bulk polymer through chemical attachment.
+Applications of the carbon nanotubes are composite fibre, cranks, baseball bats, Microscopic probes, tissue engineering, energy storage, super capacitor etc. Nanotubes are categorized as single-walled and multi-walled nanotubes with related structures.

 Related Conferences:19th World Congress on Materials Science and Engineering June 11-13, 2018 Barcelona, Spain , 3rd Annual Conference and Expo on Biomaterials, March 05-06, 2018 Berlin, Germany ,16th International Conference on Emerging Materials and Nanotechnology Mar 22-23, 2018 London, UK ,International Conference on Composites World Carbon Fiber, January 21-28, 2018 Charleston, South Carolina, International Conference and Expo on Ceramics June 11-15, 2018 Bleveland, Ohio, International Union Of Crystallography , International Material Research Society.

-Related Conferences:2nd International Conference on Diamond and Carbon May 23-24, 2018 New York, 2018 23rd International Conference on Nanomaterial’s and Nanotechnology March 15-16, 2018 London, UK, 15th Annual Congress on Materials Research and Technology, February 19-20, 2018, Paris, France, International Conference on Graphene and 2D materials, June 26-29, 2018, Dresden, Germany, International Conference on Two dimensional electronics beyond Graphene, June 3-8, 2018 Easton, Massachusetts, USA, American Association for advancement of science, ASME Nanotechnology Institute .
+Related Conferences:2nd International Conference and Expo on Graphene and Semiconductors April 16-17, 2018 Las Vegas, USA, 23rd International Conference on Nanomaterial’s and Nanotechnology March 15-16, 2018 London, UK, 15th Annual Congress on Materials Research and Technology, February 19-20, 2018, Paris, France, International Conference on Graphene and 2D materials, June 26-29, 2018, Dresden, Germany, International Conference on Two dimensional electronics beyond Graphene, June 3-8, 2018 Easton, Massachusetts, USA, American Association for advancement of science, ASME Nanotechnology Institute .

-By alloying multiple compounds, some semiconductor materials are tunable that results in ternary, quaternary compositions.
-Applications of semiconductors materials are optoelectronic, solar cells, Nano photonics, and quantum optics.
-Fabrication of cellulose Nano-structures via Nano Synthesis is a direct conversion of TMSC layers into cellulose via a Nano-sized focused electron beam as used in scanning electron microscopes.
+By alloying multiple compounds, some semiconductor materials could be tuned resulting in ternary, quaternary compositions.
+Applications of semiconductor materials are found in optoelectronic, solar cells, Nano photonics, and quantum optics.
+Fabrication of cellulose Nano-structures by means of Nano Synthesis is a direct conversion of TMSC layers into cellulose through a Nano-sized focused electron beam as used in scanning electron microscopes.

-Related Conferences:24th World Nano Conference May 07-08, 2018 Rome, Italy, 2nd International Conference on Diamond and Carbon Materials May 23-24, 2018 New York, USA, 19th World Congress on Materials Science and Engineering June 11-13, 2018 Barcelona, Spain, International Conference on GOCarbon fibre October 10-12 2017, Munich, Germany, International Conference and Expo on Advanced Ceramics & Composites March 6-8, 2018 Daytona Beach, Florida, Material Research Society ,Semiconductors Society Of India
+Related Conferences:24th World Nano Conference May 07-08, 2018 Rome, Italy, 2nd International Conference and Expo on Graphene and Semiconductors April 16-17, 2018 Las Vegas, USA, 19th World Congress on Materials Science and Engineering June 11-13, 2018 Barcelona, Spain, International Conference on GOCarbon fibre October 10-12 2017, Munich, Germany, International Conference and Expo on Advanced Ceramics & Composites March 6-8, 2018 Daytona Beach, Florida, Material Research Society ,Semiconductors Society Of India

 Chemical functionalization of Graphene enables the material to be processed by solvent assisted techniques, such as layer by layer assembly, spin coating and filtration.
-Hexagonal boron nitride is electrical insulating, combined with Graphene and other 2D materials to make heterostructure devices.
-The two dimensional Graphene sheet structures for field emission of electrons due to the carrier mobility and electron mass.
-The filed emitter by using multi layered Graphene nanostructure, the graphitic structure of pristine Graphene and carbon nanotube is the driving force of their interaction .The combination of Graphene with carbon nanotubes to produced hybrids increased electrical conductivity, mechanical properties and high surface area.
+Hexagonal boron nitride is electrical insulator, combined with Graphene and other 2D materials to make hetero structured devices.
+The filed emitter by using multi layered Graphene nanostructure, the graphitic structure of pristine Graphene and carbon nanotube is the driving force behind their interaction .The combination of Graphene with carbon nanotubes leads to produce hybrids with increased electrical conductivity, mechanical properties and higher surface area.

 Related Conferences: 15th Annual Congress on Materials Research and Technology, February 19-20, 2018, Paris, France, 3rd Annual Conference and Expo on Biomaterials, March 05-06, 2018 Berlin, Germany, 19th World Congress on Materials Science and Engineering June 11-13, 2018 Barcelona, Spain, International Conferences on Composites March 6-8, 2018 Paris, France, International Expo on Ceramics, May 1-3, 2018 Cleveland, OH, USA, American Chemical Society-Nanotechnology Safety Resources, Materials Research Society of Singapore.